thepranab/materials-for-max-qe2021-online-school/Day-4/example1.DFT+U/README.md

    Perform a calculation of PDOS using projwfc.x : `projwfc.x < projwfc.FeO.in > projwfc.FeO.out`

-   Plot PDOS using the script for gnuplot:         `gnuplot plot_pdos.gnu`
+   Plot PDOS using the script for gnuplot:         `gnuplot plot_pdos.gp`

 2. **DFT+U case**